klloyd0/about/index.md

 Like I said, I don't play music but I love singing karaoke!
 Which, fun fact, I actually have been practicing and now can actually sing in death metal growls.
 Properly and without hurting my vocal chords too!

-My other favorite hobby is drawing
+My other favorite hobby is drawing.
+I switch between drawing in a sketchbook or drawing on Clip Studio Paint.

 I love videos games a lot too.
 They're a third lifelong love of mine besides drawing and music.
 I have a lot of favorites but in no particular order, five of my top ones are: